ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 ♻️ To make *Kubernetes API YAML* code dry and reusable, we'll use the [Helm package manager](https://helm.sh) for templating and packaging everything together

-#### Kubernetes output
+#### Kubernetes outputs

 - A highly-available, production-grade application or service running in a cloud

-## 📌 Project goals

-- Learn to set up and administer Kubernetes clusters of any scale
-- Establish a smooth *declarative* workflow for deploying containerized applications and services to Kubernetes clusters

-## ➗ Compare Kubernetes to non-containerized infrastructure
+## Compare Kubernetes to non-containerized infrastructure

-If you're wondering how it compares to hosting non-containerized apps, here are two comparison tables, for both on-premises and public cloud infrastructure:
+If you're wondering how using Kubernetes compares to hosting non-containerized apps and services, here are two comparison tables, for both private on-premises infrastructure and public cloud infrastructure:

+- ☁️ means installation is automated and managed by the cloud provider
 - 🛠 means installation is your responsibility
-- ☁️ means installation is managed by the cloud provider
 - ❌ means the component is not implemented

 ### Private cloud infrastructure (on-premises data centers)